-I am a psychoanalytically trained psychotherapist and have been involved in the environmental movement since my 20s when I was part of the editorial collective of ‘Undercurrents’ magazine.
+I am a psychoanalytically trained psychotherapist (now retired) and have been involved in the environmental movement since my 20s when I was part of the editorial collective of ‘Undercurrents’ magazine.
 With Andy Brown I developed the award winning Carbon Conversations project which uses a psychological, small-group approach to helping people reduce carbon emissions.
-Carbon Conversations is run by the Surefoot-Effect Community Interest Company.